 Throughout his career, David Alberts, MD, has focused on translational cancer prevention and treatment research.
 The emphasis of his laboratory-based and clinical research has been on the chemoprevention and treatment of such pervasive and potentially deadly diseases as cancers of the breast, colon, ovary, and skin.
 He became the UA Cancer Center’s director in 2005 and retired from the position in June 2013.

 Clinically, Dr. Alberts pioneered new treatments for advanced ovarian cancers, including in vitro tumor cell chemosensitivity testing for personalized medicine strategies, intraperitoneal chemotherapy, maintenance chemotherapy, and most recently, a dietary and physical activity intervention (i.e. the LIvES trial) to prevent disease recurrence.

 Presently, Dr. Alberts helps to coordinate Phase I and II and pharmacokinetic drug studies at The University of Arizona Cancer Center for molecularly-targeted chemopreventive agents.
 His laboratory research is concentrated on the evaluation of new surrogate endpoint biomarkers for cancer prevention trials with a special focus on precursor lesions for bladder, breast, colon, cervical, endometrial, ovarian, prostate, and skin cancers, using quantitative histopathology (i.e. karyometric) approaches.
-His NCI funded drug and diagnostics research has resulted in more than two dozen patents and the co-founding of four Arizona pharmaceutical and biotechnology companies.
+His NCI funded drug and diagnostics research has resulted in 18 patents and the co-founding of four Arizona pharmaceutical and biotechnology companies.